ukatech/jsstp-lib/docs/README_EN.md

 ### 2. Use

 jsstp now has a dedicated documentation page!
-You can visit <https://ukatech.github.io/jsstp-lib/doc> for more specialist information
+You can visit <https://ukatech.github.io/jsstp-lib/doc> for more specialized information.

 ____